 First, though, let's get started with some definitions.

-Let's take a look at the current travel warnings that have been issued by the U.S. government.
-There are currently warnings for a whopping 39 countries around the world.
-There are plenty of warnings you'd expect to see, like Syria, North Korea, Afghanistan, and Iraq.
+Let's take a look at some travel warnings that have been issued by the U.S. government.
+As of the writing of this article, there are warnings for a whopping 39 countries around the world.
+There are plenty of warnings you'd expect to see, like Syria, Afghanistan, and Iraq.
 But there are several warnings you may be surprised to learn about: The Philippines, Mexico, Colombia, and El Salvador -- popular travel destinations and places that you may have safely and happily traveled to recently.

 Should You Be Concerned About Traveling to These Countries?

 Check recent posts on travel forums, such as Lonely Planet's Thorntree, for the country you want to visit to see what people are saying it's currently like in terms of safety.
 The U.S. government may make out that an entire country is extremely unsafe when in reality, it's a small part of it that tourists will be unlikely to visit.
 Read the travel alerts and warnings, too, to see which parts of the country the government recommends that you avoid.

 Additionally, it's worth speaking to your travel insurance provider before you leave to check that you'll be covered during your travels to these countries.
 Some insurance companies won't cover you if there's a severe warning for the country, but some will.
 Travel insurance is a necessity, so it's definitely something to check out before you leave.

 Keep in mind that the U.S. government will help you with emergency evacuation from a troubled country, but it comes in the form of a repatriation loan via the Office of American Citizens Services and Crisis Management (ACS), which can be called upon to rescue you from a bad situation abroad.
 Bear in mind that you'll have to wait overseas for the money to arrive and eventually repay the loan once you're home safely.
 Just another reason to get travel insurance!